The Sadists Among Us

 Baxter as a teen living in Florida.
 Photo courtesy of Bob Baxter.

 The year was 1950, corporal punishment was legal in state-run institutions, and this was no ordinary paddle.
-Roughly two feet long and three inches wide, a network of holes pocked the three-quarter-inch thick board, reducing drag during the disciplinarian’s downward stroke – more bang for the buck, so to speak.
+It measured roughly two feet long and three inches wide.
+A network of holes pocked the three-quarter-inch thick board, reducing drag during the disciplinarian’s downward stroke – more bang for the buck, so to speak.
 The board scraped the rough plaster ceiling with each strike.
 “You could hear that board coming across the ceiling, click-click-click.
 Then they hit you right on your butt,” says Baxter.
 “After about four or five licks, you were numb.”

 Halfway to the low brick cottage that served as his temporary home, the boy made a decision: Run.
 Once again, he escaped into the thick underbrush.